Samie-ub/Samie-ub/README.md

 # 💫 About Me:
-I'm a UX\UI designer, Frontend and Backend Developer, Blockchain<br>developer, and a Native Desktop Application Developer.
+I'm a Frontend and Backend Developer, Blockchain<br>developer, and a Native Desktop Application Developer.

 ## 🌐 Socials: